 Nowadays, two-moulded electric Kuih Kapit makers are available on the market; however, the most efficient way to make Kuih Kapit is still the traditional way.

 - Sieve together 250 g rice flour and 2 tbsp tapioca flour

 - 400 ml fresh unadulterated coconut milk (from 2 grated coconuts)

-- Heat up love letter mould over the charcoal grill.
-Keep the fire moderate and consistent in order that the colour of the love letter to be even.
+- Heat up a love letter mould over the charcoal grill.
+Keep the fire moderate and consistent in order that the colour of the love letter is even.

 - When sufficiently hot, pour a ladleful of the batter onto the mould.
 Close the mould tightly and bake over the charcoal fire for about half a minute on each side.
 Trim the run-offs from the batter with a butter knife before opening the mould to check the colour.

-- Cool the letters and store in an air-tight container or tin.
+- Cool the love letters and store them in an air-tight container or tin.